 - 2 tablespoons butter softened

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-Line muffin tins with 12 paper or foil liners.
+- Line muffin tins with 12 paper or foil liners.

-Stir together almond flour, coconut flour, xanthan gum, baking soda, baking powder, salt, cinnamon, nutmeg and cloves in medium bowl.
+- Stir together almond flour, coconut flour, xanthan gum, baking soda, baking powder, salt, cinnamon, nutmeg and cloves in medium bowl.
 Set aside.

-Press batter evenly among cupcake liners.
+- Press batter evenly among cupcake liners.
 Smooth tops if necessary.

-Bake at 350°F for 25 to 30 minutes until browned on top and cake is firm to touch.
+- Bake at 350°F for 25 to 35 minutes until lightly browned on top and cake is firm to touch.
 Remove from oven and cool on rack.
 Frost with cream cheese frosting if desired.

 - With electric mixer, beat together cream cheese and butter until well combined.